 The Job Demands-Resources (JD-R) model of burnout is particularly informative because it describes not only the factors that lead to burnout but also suggests how to manage burnout through changes that can inhibit or reverse it.
 This widely accepted model of burnout suggests that the syndrome develops over time when job demands (time pressure, role overload, shiftwork, emotional labor, etc.) exceed the resources (autonomy, decision-making, justice, control over scheduling, social and emotional support, etc.) individuals require to be at peak form while at work.

-The JD-R model also helps to explain the increase in healthcare worker burnout during the COVID-19 pandemic.
+The JD-R model also helps to explain the increase in burnout in healthcare workers during the COVID-19 pandemic.
 When COVID-19 struck, job demands increased and resources depleted rapidly and dramatically – both at work and outside of work – and individuals were unable to adequately recover from the daily stressors, so this stress turned to strain.

 However, as more and more individuals burned out, this left fewer and fewer individuals to carry the workload, which left workforces short-staffed, and imposed even more demands on remaining employees, creating a feedback loop.
 More demands, fewer resources, more burnout, fewer employees, more demands – and the cycle begins anew.
 To break this cycle and prevent further healthcare worker burnout, it is imperative that organizations make adjustments to either reduce job demands or to increase the resources made available to employees for coping with these demands and to manage burnout.

-What Organizations Can Do to Help Manage Healthcare Worker Burnout and Facilitate Prevention
+What Organizations Can Do to Help Manage Burnout in Healthcare Workers and Facilitate Prevention

-Examining healthcare worker burnout through a JD-R lens demonstrates that though employees are the ones who experience the symptoms, this is not an individual-level problem – it is an issue that is inherent to the work environment.
+Examining burnout in healthcare workers through a JD-R lens demonstrates that though employees are the ones who experience the symptoms, this is not an individual-level problem – it is an issue that is inherent to the work environment.
 Therefore, the onus should be on the workplace to reorganize work to maximize resources and minimize demands to the greatest extent possible.